daydalek/SerialAssis/README.md

 ### 1. Introduction

 This is a simple serial assistant tool for serial port communication.
-It is developed by Qt6 under LGPL-3.0 license.
+It's developed using Qt6 opensource under LGPL-3.0 license.
-This program is dynamically linked to Qt dlls.Checkout [LICENSE](LICENSE) for details about the LGPL-3.0 license.
+Checkout [LICENSE](LICENSE) for details about the LGPL-3.0 license.

 ### 2. Code Structure